 This in mind, we reached out to Wood Mackenzie and Gibson, Dunn & Crutcher to see if any of their industry specialists could spare time to speak with Pink Petro and a few hundred of our “friends.”
 Dr. Valentina Kretzschmar, Vice President, Corporate Research at Wood Mackenzie, and Anna Howell, Partner- Co-Chair Oil & Gas Group at Gibson, Dunn & Crutcher LLP, stepped forward.

 …And so did you.
 In all, we had more than 350 people register for the event with representation from 15 countries.
-We also had representation from more than 180 companies, including all our corporate members, but a big hats off goes to Chevron, Shell, Baker Hughes, Enbridge, Equinor, Weatherford, and of course, Wood Mackenzie and Gibson, Dunn & Crutcher LLP.
+We also had representation from more than 180 companies.
+This included all our corporate members, but a big hats off goes to Chevron, Shell, Baker Hughes, Enbridge, Equinor, Weatherford, and of course, Wood Mackenzie and Gibson, Dunn & Crutcher LLP.
 Had this been an in-person conference, each of your companies could have individually filled a table (or several, in some cases).

 We are planning more sessions, so keep an eye on our calendar for updates.
 In the meantime, here are a couple of highlights from the event, the full “Now What?” session on video, and resources.

-Dr. Kretzschmar notes that companies will need to cut spending by 41% in 2020 if oil falls to $35 per barrel and many are already cutting back.
-Over the past couple weeks around 50 companies have slashed their budgets by around $21 billion, yet this only amounts to around 28%.
+Dr. Kretzschmar notes that companies will need to cut spending by 41% in 2020 if oil falls to $35 per barrel.
+Many are already cutting back.
+Over the past couple weeks, around 50 companies have slashed their budgets by around $21 billion.
+Yet, this only amounts to around 28%.
 With more companies changing course in the past day or so, the amount is closer to $30 billion.

 Howell explains that many companies are taking proactive measures, such as:

 - Working out their liquidity issues

 - Trying to renegotiate their debt

 - Trying to bring in new lenders in order to avoid insolvencies and bankruptcies